 A non-profit, community organization committed to helping English-speaking families of Estrie and surrounding area to manage the impact of mental illness.
 We provide support, information and education to family and friends, including those who are ill.

 We strive to eliminate the stigma surrounding mental illness by developing public awareness and work in partnership with professional health care and social service providers, and other community organizations, to promote services for mental illness.

-As we are a non-profit community organization, donations are vital to the ongoing availability of the services we offer to the community.
+As we are a non-profit community organization and registered charity, donations are vital to the ongoing availability of the services we offer to the community.
 As such, all donations are greatly appreciated.
 Receipts are issued for income tax purposes for all donations of $10.00 or more.